-E-commerce is here to stay.
-85,000 businesses launched online stores in 2020, and this growth shows no signs of slowing down.
+E-commerce is here to stay, and is showing no signs of slowing down.
 Online sales have continued to rise since then, as shoppers continue to opt for the convenience of placing orders from home.

 But even with the prevalence of e-commerce, in-person shopping at brick and mortar stores have rebounded.
 This suggests that customers want both options: They want the in-store experience and the convenience of online ordering.
 For retailers, this underscores the importance of having a strong e-commerce presence, one that shouldn’t be regarded as an afterthought.

 Expanding your small business online through an e-commerce platform gives your customers easy and constant access to your products while helping you reach new audiences.
 In this article, you’ll learn how small businesses can bring a brick-and-mortar store online and how to give your customers an optimized omnichannel shopping experience.

 Omnichannel retail refers to how a business’s brick-and-mortar operations integrate with its online and mobile operations.
 Optimized omnichannel retailing provides a seamless, high-quality experience across mobile devices, computers, and in person.
 This approach prioritizes a customer’s entire experience across all channels – in person, on your website, on your social media, and more.

 Helps you keep up with the competition

 A 2021 report found that 60 to 70 percent of consumers buy online and in brick and mortar shops.
 Giving customers the option to visit your brick-and-mortar store online can help keep them engaged with your business.
 This way, they don’t get the urge to look elsewhere for a convenient shopping experience.